Models Inc.: Production and development

 Farrah Fawcett was considered for the lead role in Models Inc., which ultimately went to Linda Gray.
 The rest of the cast were unknowns, and Spelling promised "a great deal of backbiting" on the new series.
 Gray's Hillary Michaels, Amanda's mother, was introduced in the last few episodes of Melrose Place's second season to set up the new series.

 After five months, producers were not satisfied with Models Inc.'s Nielsen ratings, and Pratt said, "I'm willing to try anything to keep this show on the air."
 A new direction in the writing dropped implausible storylines and promised "more romance, more modeling, and more personal traumas".
 Brian Gaskill was written off, and Emma Samms was brought in as villainess Grayson Louder.
 With Fox promoting her as the Heather Locklear of Models Inc., Samms said, "I will do the best I can, but I can't concern myself with whatever expectations there are."

 Episodes

 Alternate ending

-The last episode of Models Inc. ended with a cliffhanger that left multiple storylines unresolved.
+The last episode of Models Inc. ended with a cliffhanger that left multiple storylines, including Carrie's abduction, unresolved.
 Later, the series aired in the European market with an alternate ending that featured Grayson's death and Hillary shuttering Models Inc. The series was subsequently aired on E! with the new ending.